michalwitwicki/QuickQuack/README.md

 To test that script simply run `python main.py`.

 # Additional Ideas
-* The map pool selection can be customized, either handpicked, semi-random, or chosen through community votes.
-It could also include new maps specifically released for a particular season.
 * At the conclusion of each season, players could be awarded "badges" for achieving specific milestones, such as securing 1st, 2nd, and 3rd place on individual maps and on final leaderboard.
 An additional achievement might be earned for recording a time on every map in the pool.
 Many other achievements could be explored.
 The key aspect is visibility of those badges, they should be displayed in a player's profile as attractive graphical icons, serving as strong motivation to participate in the season.
 * Historical season results should be easily accessible, everyone loves statistics!